Strongly entangled system-reservoir dynamics with multiphoton pulses beyond the two-excitation limit: Exciting the atom-photon bound state: MPS method

 where $i_S \in \{g,e\}$ denotes the TLS being either in the ground ($g$) or the excited state ($e$) while the index $i_j$, $j \in \{1,\dots,N\}$, describes the occupation of the $j$-th time bin.
 Time is assumed to run from $t_1$ to $t_N$.
 The coefficient tensor $\psi_{i_1, \dots, i_{k-1}, i_S, i_{k}, \dots, i_N}$ is, in general, $2 p^N$ dimensional where $(p-1)$ is the maximum number of photons per time bin considered.
 The dimension of the Hilbert space, thus, grows exponentially with the number of time bins.
 To effectively reduce the dimension of the Hilbert space and enable an efficient numerical calculation of the dynamics, the coefficient tensor is decomposed into a product of matrices via a series of singular value decompositions.
 The state can subsequently be written as

 This way, a time-local description is obtained since each matrix $A^{i_j}$ refers to a specific time bin while the matrix $A^{i_S}$ describes the TLS.
-Furthermore, the entanglement between the bins becomes accessible allowing a justified truncation of the least important parts of the Hilbert space.
+Furthermore, the singular values provide an opportunity to quantify the entanglement between neighboring sites and allow a justified truncation of the Hilbert space.
+The idea of the truncation scheme is to neglect the least entangled and, thus, least important parts of the Hilbert space via a limitation of the bond dimension.

 The time evolution is eventually performed by contracting and decomposing the time evolution operator, the TLS bin, and the involved time bins where a swapping algorithm allows for the efficient inclusion of the non-Markovian feedback contributions.